flammie/omorfi/docs/inflection-paper-dictionaries.markdown

 | - | - | - | – | – | – | – | 45 | kaata |
 | **suffix set** | **gradation** | **stem(s)** | **harmony** | _Nssl_ | - example | _Jou_ | Nssk | - example |

-The _nssk_ class 6 _banaali_ differs from class 5 _paperi_ only by saying that plural genitive allomorphs _-eiden_, _-eitten_ are unlikely.
+The _nssk_ class 6 _banaali_ differs from class 5 _paperi_ only by saying that
+plural genitive allomorphs _-eiden_, _-eitten_ are unlikely.
 This is no longer accurate description, and all words in both classes are commonly using both forms.
 More fine-grained probabilities are made in our systems using real corpus training data per word form.

 The _nssk_ class 34 for lahti has additional consnant stem singular essives and partitivies _lahta_, _neittä_ that are most likely beyond contemporary use.

-The _nssk_ classes 37 _niemi_, and 36 _tuomi_ differ from 35 _lumi_ by probability of consonant and vowel stem variants of singular partitive and plural genitive, this distinction is no longer recognisable in contemporary language use.
+The _nssk_ classes 37 _niemi_, and 36 _tuomi_ differ from 35 _lumi_ by
+probability of consonant and vowel stem variants of singular partitive and plural genitive, this distinction is no longer recognisable in contemporary language use.

 The _nssk_ class 61 _muudan_ is now considered to be an adverb and its paradigm defective (s.v. _muutama_ << analogically from genitive stem).

 The classes 24 and 26 of _nssl_ are equals, except by ordering of the allomorphs _-ien_ and _-ten_, our system does not make use of such a priori probability information and I'm very doubtful that people classifying their words will make good judgements on this case; the better information of probabilities of these allomorphs per wordform can be acquired by simple unigram training.

 The dual paradigm class 49 of _nssl_ contains words ending in e, which inflect as words in class 48 instead.
 It is unclear if these words should be analysed under their consonant stem variant or not.

-The verb paradigms 42 _rakentaa_, 44 _antautua_ and 45 _kaata_ of _nssk_ are obsoleted for the parts that differ from their regular counter parts.
+The verb paradigms 42 _rakentaa_, 44 _antautua_ and 45 _kaata_ of _nssk_ are

-<a href='Hidden comment:  vim: set ft=googlecodewiki:'></a>
+obsoleted for the parts that differ from their regular counter parts.